Starr Piano Company Warehouse and Administration Building

-Starr Piano Company Warehouse and Administration Building were two historic buildings located at Richmond, Wayne County, Indiana.
+Starr Piano Company Warehouse and Administration Building were two historic buildings located at Richmond, Indiana.
 The Administration Building was built about 1900, and was a two-story, five sided, brick industrial building.

 It was listed on the National Register of Historic Places in 1981 and delisted in 1995.

-The Gennett Records Walk of Fame begins Southeast of the building and follows 1st street.
+The Gennett Records Walk of Fame begins Southeast of the building and follows 1st Street.